pddisense/pdd-client/README.md

 [![Build Status](https://travis-ci.com/pddisense/pdd-client.svg?branch=master)](https://travis-ci.com/pddisense/pdd-client)

-This repository contains the code for the client to the PDD server, which is materialised as an extension for the Chrome browser.
+This repository contains the code for the client to the PDD server.
-The extension is written in Javascript ES6, transpiled with Babel.
+The client currently takes the form of a Chrome extension, which is written in Javascript ES6.
-The user interface is written with React.

 ## Build

 To build the extension, you will need [Node ≥10.9.0](https://nodejs.org) and [Yarn](https://yarnpkg.com).

 First clone the repository: